srobo/team-emails/SR2024/2024-03-06-rules-update.md

 ---
 to: Student Robotics 2024 teams
-subject: Changes to the bonus point for leaving your planet
+subject: "SR2024 rules update to the planet leaving bonus point"
 ---

 Hi,